-With great excitement, we are working to ensure that Mercer’s grave, which had fallen into a dilapidated state, is able to stand the test of time.
-Besides urgent work now, we want to ensure that it can be maintained for the next 100 years before it becomes a fresh generation’s turn to mark the Waterloo 300th commemorations.
+With much excitement, we have worked to ensure that Mercer’s grave, which had fallen into a dilapidated state, is able to stand the test of time.
+Besides completing urgent work now, we want to ensure that it can be maintained for the next 100 years before it becomes a fresh generation’s turn to mark the Waterloo 300th commemorations.

 Without restoration the grave would have deteriorated irreparably.
 Our work has cleaned and repaired the stone and restored the inscriptions.
 Our next step is to inform with a tasteful information board.

 Mercer lived to the ripe old age of 85, and shares his grave with his sister, who made it to 98.
 Both are buried at St David’s Church, Exeter, a City mentioned in his Journal, which he adored in his unpublished memoirs, which he chose to make his home.